-ARTICLE V Officers
+ARTICLE V

-SECTION 1.
-Officers The Officers of the Academy, all of whom shall be members, shall consist of a President, a President-Elect, six Vice Presidents, and a Secretary-Treasurer.
+SECTION 1 Officers The Officers of the Academy, all of whom shall be members, shall consist of a President, a President-Elect, six Vice Presidents, and a Secretary-Treasurer

-SECTION 2 Election and Term of Office At each annual meeting of the Board, the Directors present, by a vote of a majority of the whole Board, shall elect, separately and in the order named, a President-Elect, two or more Vice Presidents, and a Secretary-Treasurer
+SECTION 2 Election and Term of Office At each annual meeting of the Board, the Directors present, by a vote of a majority of the whole Board, shall elect, separately and in the order named, a President-Elect, three or more Vice Presidents, and a Secretary-Treasurer

-At the annual meeting of the Board, if either (a) the President-Elect has succeeded the President and has served in that capacity for six months or more by reason of the office of President becoming vacant or (b) the office of the President-Elect is vacant, except in the case where the President-Elect has succeeded to the office of the President and has served in that capacity for less than six months, the Directors, by a vote of a majority of the whole Board, shall, prior to the election of the President-Elect, elect a President to serve from the close of the first subsequent annual meeting of the Academy until the close of the second subsequent annual meeting of the Academy commence the term as President-Elect at the close of the first subsequent annual meeting of the Academy and shall automatically succeed the President at the close of the second subsequent annual meeting of the Academy, and shall serve as the President until the close of the third subsequent annual meeting of the Academy.
+At the annual meeting of the Board, if either (a) the President-Elect has succeeded the President and has served in that capacity for six months or more by reason of the office of President becoming vacant or (b) the office of the President-Elect is vacant, except in the case where the President-Elect has succeeded to the office of the President and has served in that capacity for less than six months, the Directors, by a vote of a majority of the whole Board, shall, prior to the election of the President-Elect, elect a President. to serve from the close of the first subsequent annual meeting of the Academy until the close of the second subsequent annual meeting of the Academy.

+Except as hereinafter provided, the President-Elect, having been so elected at an annual meeting of the Board, shall commence the term as President-Elect at the close of the first subsequent annual meeting of the Academy and shall automatically succeed the President at the close of the second subsequent annual meeting of the Academy, and shall serve as the President until the close of the third subsequent annual meeting of the Academy.
 In the event the office of President becomes vacant, the President-Elect shall automatically succeed to fill the vacancy for the unexpired term.
 A President-Elect who so succeeds the President and serves in that capacity for less than six months prior to the close of the first subsequent annual meeting of the Academy following succession to the Presidency shall further serve as President until the close of the second subsequent annual meeting of the Academy